 By Margherita Rho

 Oroboro’s Harkonnen is one of those albums that confirms once again that we Italians, while being bad at practically every other thing, are good af when it comes to make electronic music (and trap, according to coucocu chloe <3).
 Out for Air Max 97’s label, Decisions, starting from its title (which is the name of the dominant clan of the world depicted in the sci-fi masterpiece Dune), this three-track work is a sonic meditation on the concept of accelerationism.
-And although this may sound stereotypical referring to UK bass album, the young producer from Cesena manages to be original anyway, focusing more on the emotional implications behind the idea of a “positive” apocalypse than on the aseptic depiction of the concept itself.
+And although this may sound stereotypical referring to a UK bass album, the young producer from Cesena manages to be original anyway, focusing more on the emotional implications behind the idea of a “positive” apocalypse than on the aseptic depiction of the concept itself.

 In order to do so he creates a brilliant dialogue between complex, bashing drum patterns, further enriched by constant micro-variations, and synth melodies that are both touching and epic at the same time, constantly striking the listener ears and heart.